 On the flipside, paid social advertising creates many opportunities for advertisers to grow their brand, create brand awareness, and remarket to your current customers.
 Whether this makes the investment worth it — that all depends on your business, and your goals!

 Want to learn more about making paid social media profitable for your business?
 Check out our ebook, “Metrics Don’t Lie: An In-depth Guide to Attribution” to learn how to attribute sales from paid social!

-Sarah is an SEM Analyst at Omnitail.
+Sarah is a Senior SEM Analyst at Omnitail.
 She has five years of experience in digital marketing.
 Sarah has specialized in search marketing and has experience on multiple PPC and social advertising platforms.
 Throughout her career, she has enjoyed helping helping companies grow while gaining experience throughout the digital ecosystem.

 Subscribe to Our Blog!

 Every blog post delivered direct to your inbox.
 Improving your digital marketing campaigns has never been so easy!

 You Might Also Like...

 Depending on your point of view, Facebook is either the best or the worst form of advertising.
 Looking at Facebook’s metrics alone, you’ll see many[...]